amanda-ni/CarND-Advanced-Lane-Lines/writeup_template.md

 ### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.
+#### 1. This file ([writeup_template.md](writeup_template.md)) includes all the rubric points and how I addressed each one.

-You're reading it!

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+#### 1. I computed the camera matrix and distortion coefficients.
+Below is an example of a distortion corrected calibration image along with the processes by which I arrived at the camera calibration parameters.

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).